DJHills/djhills.github.io/_posts/2025-09-30-python-venv-and-the-zsh-prompt.md

 [16:45]:
 ```

-At this point I coupled the above with another function to auto-activate and auto-deactivate virtualenv as I switched directory, in order to automate the invocation of `activate` and `deactivate`.
-More on that in another blog post.
+At this point I coupled the above with another function to auto-activate and auto-deactivate virtualenv as I switched directory, in order to automate the invocation of `activate` and `deactivate`, as detailed in [this post]({% post_url 2025-10-01-auto-activating-python-venv %}).